squidfunk/mkdocs-material/docs/plugins/social.md

 ### How it works

-This plugin automatically generates a customizable social card for each page of your project, which appears as a preview image when sharing a link to your project on social media, without the use of external services and just [a single line of configuration][configuration].
+The plugin automatically generates a customizable social card for each page of your project, which appears as a preview image when sharing a link to your project on social media, without the use of external services and just [a single line of configuration][configuration].